NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-restore-troubleshooting.md

 <a name="consent"></a>

-## One or more NuGet packages need to be restored by couldn't be because consent has not been granted
+## One or more NuGet packages need to be restored but couldn't be because consent has not been granted

 Complete error message: